Title: Systems Analyst, Consultant

 Thomas J. Perrone, Systems Analyst and Consultant, has been recognized by Marquis Who’s Who Top Engineers for dedication, achievements, and leadership in systems management.

 In addition to his bachelor’s degrees, Mr. Perrone holds a Doctor of Jurisprudence from Lincoln University and Master of Science in systems management from the University of Denver.
 To remain abreast of developments in his field, he is a former member of the National Weather Association, the California Bar Association, the American Statistical Association and the American Meteorological Society.
 He also is a member of the American Legion.
-Serving his country, he was previously on active duty with the United States Air Force, where he served to the rank of captain, from 1966 to 1980 and was with the Air National Guard from 1975 to 1993, serving to the rank of lieutenant colonel.
+Serving his country, he was previously on active duty with the U.S. Air Force, where he served to the rank of captain, from 1966 to 1980 and was with the Air National Guard from 1975 to 1993, serving to the rank of lieutenant colonel.

 For more information please visit,